-The Music Library in the School of Performing Arts is in the Floyd A. & Fay W. Falany Performing Arts Center.
-The Music Library houses musical scores, recordings, listening equipment, electronic databases and other materials related to music study.
+The Music Library in the School of Performing Arts is located in Room 135 of the Floyd A. & Fay W. Falany Performing Arts Center.
+The Music Library houses musical scores, recordings, listening equipment and other materials related to music study.
+Electronic databases include Naxos Music, Classical Music Library, Oxford Music Online, and Alexander Street Press Music Collections.
+These online resources provide access to an extensive collection of electronic music journals, research materials, musical recordings, and classical, popular, and jazz music scores.
+The print collection is a non-circulating reference collection of materials for use within the Music Library only.